randa-mu/loops-2025-onlyswaps-workshop/README.md

 >`Error: server returned an error response: error code -32000: insufficient funds for gas * price + value: balance 0, tx cost 124444016751, overshot 124444016751`
 > it means your wallet isn't funded!
 Go back to [step 3 of preparing your wallet](#preparing-your-wallet))

-   Take the value from the `Deployed to: ` line, and export like like so:
+   Take the value from the `Deployed to: ` line, and export like so:
    `export CONTRACT_ADDRESS=0xD861E981dC0a2F46B2CD0Cc15A3b0A4e90101d82`

    Then check for its existence on-chain by running:
    `cast code $CONTRACT_ADDRESS --rpc-url $BASE_RPC_URL`